openpsi-project/ReaLHF/docs/source/quickstart.rst

 ``model.path``.
 Using the pre-trained LLaMA checkpoint is also feasible, but it may not perform as well as the SFT checkpoint.

-In reward modeling, the batch size is the number of paired comparisons.
+The output head of the loaded LLM will be replaced by a newly initialized linear layer, which outputs a scalar as the reward.

-With a batch size of 512, there will be 512 positive samples and 512 negative samples in each batch.
+In reward modeling, the batch size is the number of prompts.
+With a batch size of 512, there will be at most 512 * max_pairs_per_prompt positive samples and 512 * max_pairs_per_prompt negative samples in each batch.

 .. code:: console